How Long Will It Take to Settle My Car Accident Case?

 Some damages are easy to calculate, such as minor repair work needed on a bumper.
 Other damages are much more difficult to assign a dollar value to, especially for things like chronic pain, brain injury, long rehabilitation, and so on.
 If the accident affects the claimant’s quality of life, then the insurance company should offer appropriate compensation for pain and suffering and other noneconomic damages.
 Depending on the damages sought, there can be a long back-and-forth as the claimant’s attorney negotiates with the insurance company.

 Other relevant factors include whether the accident was well documented at the time or not, how many parties were involved (as in a multi-vehicle accident), the insurance company itself, and your attorney’s willingness to go to trial if the settlement offered isn’t favorable.
 Also, the statute of limitations in South Carolina is three years, so theoretically you could choose to wait before filing a claim (and there are good reasons not to settle right away), which would lengthen the timeline.

-Speak to the Car Accident Attorneys at The Carolina Law Group
+Speak to the Personal Injury Attorneys at The Carolina Law Group

 If you’ve been in a motor vehicle accident and your case hasn’t yet been resolved, call us today to schedule your free, no-obligation consultation at The Carolina Law Group.
 Our personal injury attorneys will fight for your rights while you focus on recovery, and we’re ready to go to trial to get you the compensation you deserve.

 The Carolina Law Group has four offices in South Carolina for your convenience including: Greenville (principal office; call 864.312.4444), Greer (principal office; call 864.757.5555), Spartanburg (principal office; call 864.312.4444) & West Columbia (principal office; call 803.881.1110).